What is Sustainability?

 - In the years following, the city achieved the next available steps, 2, 3 and 4 by completing best practices laid out by the Minnesota Pollution Control Agency.
 Learn more about Best Practices.

-- In June 2016, the city was recognized as the second city ever to receive the Sustainable City Award.
+- In June 2016, the city was recognized as the second city to ever receive the Sustainable City Award.

 - In June 2017, the city was one of the first in the state to receive Step 5 recognition.